-This checklist is designed to facilitate uniform practices and is to be completed simultaneously with the recount process for each reporting unit in the recount.

-Compare and reconcile poll lists.
+Municip alityDate Reportin ng unitContest necklist is designed to facilitate uniform practices and is to be completed aneously with the recount process for each reporting unit in the recount Compare and reconcile poll lists.
 Absentee ballot review: number, rejected, defective envelopes, all certificates.
 Verify tamper evident serial number on ballot container matches seal number written on Inspectors' Statement (EL-104) and Ballot Container Certification (EL-101).
 Ballot count.
 Review ballots marked "rejected," "defective," or "objected to."
-Separate absentee ballots and drawdown (May be skipped if the • Separate absentee ballots and drawdown ( May be skipped if the number of absentee ballots equals the number of proper envelopes ).
-Reconcile the number of ballots with the number of voters. • Treatment of excess ballots ( May be skipped if the number of voters equals or exceeds the number of ballots.)
+Review remade ballots against originals to confirm accuracy Separate absentee ballots and drawdown (May be skipped if the number of absentee ballots equals the number of proper envelopes).
+Reconcile the number of ballots with the number of voters.
+Treatment of excess ballots (May be skipped if the number of voters equals or exceeds the number of ballots.)
 Review provisional ballots.
-Verify voting equipment tamper-evident seal number written on Inspectors' Statement (EL-104) contains Chief Inspector's initials for preelection and post-election verification.
-Test the automatic tabulator ( The Board of Canvassers may choose to test the tabulator for all reporting units at once and skip this step in subsequent reporting units if using the same memory device for all reporting units.)
+Verify voting equipment tamper-evident seal number written on Inspectors' Statement (EL-104) contains Chief Inspector's initials for pre-election and post-election verification.
+Test the automatic tabulator (The Board of Canvassers may choose to test the tabulator for all reporting units at once and skip this step in subsequent reporting units if using the same memory device for all reporting units.)
 Feed ballots into the optical scan tabulator.
 Generate results.
 Add in any votes counted separately by other methods.
 Secure the original election materials.
 Prepare canvass statement.
 Prepare minutes for each reporting unit and attach checklist to minutes.

-Recount Checklist

-Direct Recording Electronic (DRE)/Touch Screen Voting Equipment
+Recount Checklist Direct Recording Electronic (DRE)/Touch Screen Voting Equipment

-Municipality Date Reporting unit Contest

-This checklist is designed to facilitate uniform practices and is to be completed simultaneously with the recount process for each reporting unit in the recount.

-Compare and reconcile poll lists.
+Municip alityDate Reportin ng unitContest necklist is designed to facilitate uniform practices and is to be completed aneously with the recount process for each reporting unit in the recount Compare and reconcile poll lists.
 Absentee ballot review: number, rejected, defective envelopes, all certificates.
-Varify temper avident seriel number on ballet container metabos

 Verify tamper evident serial number on ballot container matches seal number written on Inspectors' Statement (EL-104) and Ballot Container Certification (EL-101).

-- Ballot count. - Review ballots marked "rejected," "defective," or "objected to." - Separate absentee ballots and drawdown (May be skipped if the number of absentee ballots equals the number of proper envelopes). - $\circ$ Reconcile the number of ballots with the number of voters. - Treatment of excess ballots (May be skipped if the number of voters equals or exceeds the number of ballots.) - Q Review provisional ballots.

-□ Verify voting equipment tamper evident seal number written on Inspectors' Statement (EL-104) contains Chief Inspector's initials for preelection and post-election verification.

-□ Separate voter-verified paper audit trail into individual ballots (may be skipped if canvass board members take appropriate precautions to ensure the confidentiality of individual electors' votes)

-- □ Hand count permanent paper record of votes generated by DRE and record on duplicate tally sheets (EL-105).

-- Add in any votes counted by other methods.

-- Secure the original election materials.

-- Prepare canvass statement.

-- Prepare minutes for each reporting unit and attach checklist to minutes.
+Review ballots marked "rejected," "defective," or "objected to."
+Review remade ballots against originals to confirm accuracy Separate absentee ballots and drawdown (May be skipped if the number of absentee ballots equals the number of proper envelopes).
+Reconcile the number of ballots with the number of voters.
+Treatment of excess ballots (May be skipped if the number of voters equals or exceeds the number of ballots.)
+Review provisional ballots.
+Verify voting equipment tamper evident seal number written on Inspectors' Statement (EL-104) contains Chief Inspector's initials for preelection and post-election verification.
+Separate voter-verified paper audit trail into individual ballots (may be skipped if canvass board members take appropriate precautions to ensure the confidentiality of individual electors' votes) Hand count permanent paper record of votes generated by DRE and record on duplicate tally sheets (EL-105).
+Add in any votes counted by other methods.
+Secure the original election materials.
+Prepare canvass statement.
+Prepare minutes for each reporting unit and attach checklist to minutes.